City of Dixon awarded more than $11 million in grants for pedestrian bridge

 In 2011, then Illinois Comptroller, Rita Crundwell was arrested, and later convicted for embezzling $54 million from the City of Dixon.
 Current mayor, Liandro Arellano Jr says the years leading up to her arrest delayed in the investments of projects like the River Front Master Plan.

-The City of Dixon is hoping with the completion of this 4th and final phase it will bring new life and new memories for the people who live there.
+The City of Dixon is hoping with the completion of this fourth and final phase it will bring new life and new memories for the people who live there.